 - The transformer/rectifier charges the living area battery.
 The transformer/rectifier charges the starter battery with a float charge only. - The transformer/rectifier monitors the voltage in the living area battery. - The transformer/rectifier distributes the current to the 12 V circuits and secures them.
-Devices with a maximum of 10 A can be connected to the sockets. - The transformer/rectifier contains connections for a solar charge regulator, an auxiliary charging unit as well as other control and monitoring functions. - When the engine is turned off, the transformer/rectifier separates the starter battery electrically from the living area battery.
-This prevents the 12 V living area appliances from discharging the starter battery.
+Devices with a maximum of 10 A can be connected to the sockets. - The transformer/rectifier provides connections for a solar charge regulator, an auxiliary charging unit, as well as other control and monitoring functions. - When the engine is turned off, the transformer/rectifier separates the starter battery electrically from the living area battery.
+This prevents the 12 V living area appliances from discharging the starter battery. - The battery cut-off switch in the transformer/rectifier separates all the appliances from the living area battery.